 Who Is Ava DuVernay?

-Born in 1972 in Long Beach, California, Ava DuVernay worked in film publicity and marketing, and established her own agency, before deciding to become a filmmaker.
+Ava DuVernay worked in film publicity and marketing, and established her own agency, before deciding to become a filmmaker.
 She directed the Oscar-nominated historical drama Selma (2014), which follows a portion of Dr. Martin Luther King’s life during an urgent call for voting rights.
-With this critically acclaimed work, DuVernay became the first African-American female director to receive a Golden Globe nomination and have a film nominated for a Best Picture Oscar.
+With this critically acclaimed work, DuVernay became the first African American female director to receive a Golden Globe nomination and have a film nominated for a Best Picture Oscar.
 In 2016, she directed 13th, a documentary about the criminalization of African Americans and the U.S. prison system, which received an Oscar nomination for feature documentary.
 DuVernay followed with the 2018 adaptation of the children's fantasy novel A Wrinkle in Time, before earning more acclaim for creating the 2019 miniseries When They See Us, about the five teens who were wrongfully convicted of the 1989 rape and assault of a Central Park jogger.

-Ava DuVernay was born on August 24, 1972, in Long Beach, California.
+DuVernay was born on August 24, 1972, in Long Beach, California.
 Growing up with an entrepreneurial father who owned a carpeting business, DuVernay had an interest in rhyming and hip-hop and eventually attended UCLA.
-During the 1990s, she worked in film publicity before starting the DuVernay Agency, which specialized in movie marketing for African-American audiences.
+During the 1990s, she worked in film publicity before starting the DuVernay Agency, which specialized in movie marketing for African American audiences.

 While on the set of the 2004 thriller Collateral, starring Jamie Foxx and Tom Cruise, DuVernay felt inspired to start making her own films.
 She initially released shorts like 2006’s Saturday Night Life and the documentaries This Is the Life (2008), which looked at alternative hip-hop artists, and My Mic Sounds Nice: The Truth About Women in Hip Hop, which aired on BET in 2010.